voxpupuli/puppet-python/REFERENCE.md

 Data type: `Any`

 Custom arguments to add in gunicorn config file.
-Default: []

 Default value: []